rjmrohit94/Geofence/README.md

 # Geofence
 The ultimate geofencing tool
+### Dependencies
+For Client
+1) Android Studio for Client application
+For Server
+1) Tensorflow
+2) Python flask
 ## Steps to run Server
 1) Make sure the paths are updated in mypython.py
 2) export FLASK_APP=microblog.py